JLMadsen/JLMadsen/README.md

 - 💸 I’m currently working as a summer intern for Sopra Steria
 - 🎓 Studying computer science at NTNU
-- 🏹 trying to make a bow and arrow game <a href="https://jlmadsen.github.io">here</a>
+- 🏹 Trying to make a bow and arrow game <a href="https://jlmadsen.github.io">here</a>
     - Using [VanillaJs](http://vanilla-js.com/)
     - Never made a game with physics, so this may take a while...
+- 📚 Currently reading: Letters from a stoic - Seneca
+    - Up next:
+        - Discourses - Epictetus
+        - Flowers for Algernon - Daniel Keyes

 <div align="middle">